addis-ale/hirecards/FEASIBILITY_SCORING_LOGIC.md

 **Category:** "High Feasibility"

 **Roasting Message:**
 "Well, well, look at you being realistic.
 You filled out everything, and here's the shocker: it actually makes sense.
 Junior frontend dev, $65K-$80K in Austin, 1-2 years experience, React skills, 6-8 weeks to hire.
 You're not asking for unicorns, your budget is competitive for the market, and your timeline is reasonable.
 You'll get applicants.
 Good ones, even.
-Only critique: hybrid work might limit your candidate pool slightly—fully remote would get you more options—but that's nitpicking.
+Only critique: hybrid work might limit your candidate pool slightly.
+Fully remote would get you more options, but that's nitpicking.
 This is a hireable role.
 Congratulations, you're in the top 15% of job postings that don't make us want to roast you into oblivion."

 **Recommendations:**
 1. ✅ Role is well-structured and realistic